tolien/ledgr-app/README.md

 Master branch: [![Build Status](https://travis-ci.org/tolien/ledgr-app.png?branch=master)](https://travis-ci.org/tolien/ledgr-app)
 Rails 4 branch: [![BuildStatus](https://secure.travis-ci.org/tolien/ledgr-app.png?branch=rails4)](http://travis-ci.org/tolien/ledgr-app)

-# data-tracker #
+# ledgr #
-An open-source attempt at building something broadly similar to the self-logging site [daytum](http://daytum.com/).
+Ledgr is an open-source attempt at building something broadly similar to the self-logging site [daytum](http://daytum.com/).

 To be absolutely clear, this is not intended to be a simple clone of Daytum;
 the "plan" is to build around a publicly available API (something Daytum thus far lacks)